cran-task-views/Omics/Omics.md

 -   [Specific tasks](#tasks)
 -   [Specific application fields](#applications)

 Complementary information might also be found in `r view("Phylogenetics")`, `r view("MachineLearning")` `r view("Agriculture")`.
-Note that packages covering statistical genetics data (DNA data, haplotype estimation, population structure, genetic epidemiology), phylogenetics and phylogenomics are not covered by the Statistical Genomics task view.
+Note that packages covering statistical genetics data (DNA data, haplotype estimation, population structure, genetic epidemiology), phylogenetics and phylogenomics are not covered by the Genomics task view.

 If you think we have missed some important packages in this list, please e-mail the maintainers or submit an issue or pull request in the GitHub repository linked above.

 ### [Annotation and Databases]{#annotation}